-- ➤ Please make every effort to be seated and prepared for class by 8:14.
-In-person attendance will be taken before each class. - ➤ In-person participation is welcomed in the form of questions or comments, but all students are invited to give evidence of participation in Moodle Discussion forums, personal e-mails, in-person or Zoom meetings, etc. - ➤ Students lose 1 mark for every absence.
+- Please make every effort to be seated and prepared for class by 8:14.
+In-person attendance will be taken before each class. - Participation is welcomed in the form of in-class questions or comments, but all students are invited to give evidence of participation in Moodle Discussion forums, in-person or Zoom meetings, etc. - Students lose 1 mark for every absence.
 Two 'lates' is equivalent to ONE absence.
-Students who repeatedly abbreviate class attendance (e.g., arrive late, leave early, etc.) may also be deemed absent.
-Students whose 'attendance' is perfect but whose quality of engagement is negligible should anticipate nothing better than C+ (7/10) for this portion of their grade.
+Students who repeatedly abbreviate class attendance (e.g., arrive late, depart early, etc.) may also be deemed absent.
+Students whose 'attendance' is perfect but whose quality of engagement is negligible should anticipate nothing better than C+ (7 out of 10) for this portion of their grade.

-2. First writing assignment
+2. First Writing Assignment

-- Due: Thursday, October 14 @ 8:14 AM before class (electronic and paper submissions) - A separate document regarding topics, format and submission guidelines, and late policy will be available on Moodle.
+- > Due: Thursday, October 6 @ 8:14 AM before class (electronic and paper submissions) - A separate document regarding topics, format and submission guidelines, and late policy will be available on Moodle.
 Papers will be submitted to "Turnitin" for originality assessment.
-Personal privacy is protected. - > Students must submit this assignment to be eligible to write the Final Exam.
+Personal privacy is protected. - Students must submit this assignment to be eligible to write the Final Exam.